jeremyklein/P2-Investigate-a-Dataset/Titanic/Titanic.md

 ![png](output_43_0.png)

 It appears that the age of the surviving passengers are skewed towards the younger half.
 I will test to see if there is a statistical difference.
 ### I will test if there is a significant differents between the survival of children vs adults.
+I do not want to compare the mean age, but rather compare the ages in groups.
+Therefore, I will stratify ages in ten year increments.
 Formally my hypthosis will be as follows

 H<sub>0</sub>: Age and survival are independent.